WDFN

 WDFN (1130 kHz) is a commercial AM radio station in Detroit, Michigan.
 Owned by iHeartMedia, it broadcasts an all-news radio format under iHeartRadio's Black Information Network (BIN), targeting Detroit's African-American community.
-Its studios and offices are on Halstead Avenue in the Detroit suburb of Farmington Hills.
+Its studios and offices are on Halsted Road in the Detroit suburb of Farmington Hills.

 By day, WDFN transmits with 50,000 watts, the maximum for commercial U.S. AM radio stations.
 1130 AM is a clear channel frequency reserved for Class A stations in New York City, Vancouver and Shreveport, so to avoid interference, it reduces power at night to 10,000 watts.
 It uses a directional antenna with a nine-tower array.
-The transmitter is on Vreeland Road at West Jefferson Avenue in nearby Gibraltar.
+The transmitter is on Vreeland Road at West Jefferson Avenue in the downriver community of Gibraltar.

 History

 Early years

 The station signed on the air on December 17, 1939.
 It used the call sign WCAR from its inception until 1979.
 WCAR was originally licensed to the Detroit suburb of Pontiac, Michigan.
 It initially broadcast on 1100 kHz with 1,000 watts as a daytime only station.
 The owners were "a group of Pontiac citizens," including H.Y.
 Levinson, who owned half of the stock and managed the station.
 Levinson also was publisher of the Farmington Enterprise, a weekly newspaper in Farmington, Michigan.

 With the 1941 enactment of the North American Regional Broadcasting Agreement (NARBA), WCAR moved to 1130 AM, still with 1,000 watts, and did not have authorization to broadcast after sunset.

 For most of the 1950s and 60s, WCAR aired a middle-of-the-road/adult standards music format, as Levinson insisted that his station play only "good music" and refused to allow anything even remotely resembling rock and roll on his station's playlist.

 In the 1960s, WCAR was given permission by the Federal Communications Commission (FCC) to move to the more lucrative Detroit radio market.
 The move came with a boost in power to 50,000 watts days and 10,000 watts nights.
 In 1964, it also added an FM station, 92.3 WCAR-FM (now WMXD).